You are here

 The date on which the discipline action started.
 The discipline date must occur on or after the incident date.

-Discipline Descriptor is a type of action, such as removal from the classroom, used to discipline the student involved as a perpetrator in a discipline incident.
+Discipline Descriptor is a type of action, such as removal from the classroom, used to discipline the student who caused the discipline incident.